oceanprotocol-archive/OEPs/12/README.md

 ![relationships between nodes](https://www.w3.org/TR/2013/NOTE-prov-primer-20130430/images/key-concepts.png)

-Some of the connections between the nodes are:
+Some of the connections/relationships between the nodes are:

 * Entity-Activity interactions
   - Activities generate new Entities  (wasGeneratedBy)